darkstarworks/PluginGuard/README.md

 <br>

-Options and how to configure:
+Options and how to configure `config.yml`:

 <br>